inetic/libclub/README.md

 Club implements solutions to such problems and hides this complexity behind a simple to use API.

+## Sample game

+I've created a [silly game](https://play.google.com/store/apps/details?id=com.sicoop) for Android phones where Club can be seen in action.
+As mentioned below, Club currently lacks a proper congestion control so playing the game with a slow internet may result in glithes.

 ## Features

 #### Group membership consensus